Lo Chih-chiang: Early life and education

-Born in Hualien City's Dachen First Village on 26 March 1970, Lo and his family moved to Keelung City at the age of three.
-Both of his parents moved to Taiwan as part of the 1955 Dachen Evacuation.
-Lo graduated from the Keelung Senior High School and later on earned his BBA in Business Management from the National Sun Yat-sen University (NSYSU).
+Lo was born in Hualien City on 26 March 1970 to parents who moved to Taiwan as part of the 1955 Dachen Evacuation.
+When he was three years old, he moved with his parents to Keelung City.
+After graduating from Keelung Senior High School, he earned a Bachelor of Business Administration (B.B.A.) degree in business management from National Sun Yat-sen University (NSYSU).

 As a student, Lo was active in debate activities and co-founded the Chinese Speech and Debate Association with Chao Tien-lin.
 In 1998, Lo ran unsuccessfully for a seat in the Kaohsiung City Council as an independent, receiving 3000 votes.
-Lo then received his Master of Law from National Chengchi University and worked as an assistant for Chen Changwen at Lee and Li.
+Lo then received his Master of Laws (LL.M.) from National Chengchi University and worked as an assistant for Chen Changwen at Lee and Li.
 At the recommendation of Chen, Lo joined Ma Ying-jeou's team.

 From 2015 to 2016, Lo was a visiting scholar at Harvard Law School.